Recession risk, Bank of England forecasts, booster forecasts scored

 Read more from Nonrival

 Welcome to Nonrival, the newsletter where readers make predictions about business, tech, and politics.
 Thanks for forecasting.
 Send feedback to newsletter@nonrival.pub.
-In this issue Recap: On Dec.
-31, will the top-ranked model on the Chatbot Arena Leaderboard, based on Arena Elo rating, be from OpenAI?
-Average reader forecast: 75% Your forecast: [120323 GOES HERE]% OpenAI will stay ahead Almost all of you think OpenAI will remain the leader in the chatbot space through end of this year.
-The...
+In this issue Recap: Will the preliminary April Index of Consumer Sentiment be higher than the final March index of 79.4?
+Average reader forecast: 59% Your forecast: [040724 GOES HERE]% The vibes will keep improving Most of you think that the April data on US consumer sentiment will improve over March's three-year high.
+As...